 -

-Retail: A customer is chatting on your website and types, "What shoes would go with this navy dress?"
-The agent looks at their past purchases in Salesforce and suggests a pair of gold strappy heels and a matching clutch.
+Retail: A customer is on your website chat and types "What shoes would go with this navy dress?"
+The agent looks at their past purchases in Salesforce and suggests a relevant pair and matching accessories.

 -

-SaaS: Someone is on your pricing page and asks, "Which plan is best for a startup with 5 people?"
-The agent analyzes their needs and points them to the right tier, explaining the features that would help them most.
+SaaS: Someone is on your pricing page and asks "Which plan is best for a startup with 5 people?"
+The agent analyzes their needs and points them to the right tier.

 -

-Telecom: A customer asks, "I’m off to Europe for two weeks, what’s the best data roaming package?"
-The agent pulls up their account details and travel dates to suggest the most cost-effective option.
+Telecom: A customer asks "I'm off to Europe for two weeks, what's the best data roaming package?"
+The agent pulls up their account details and suggests the most cost-effective option.

 Key limitations and challenges of Agentforce product recommendation

-In comparison, a tool like eesel AI is built to be self-serve.
-You can connect your helpdesk and other knowledge sources in a few clicks and have a working AI agent up in minutes, not weeks.
-It’s made for teams that want to move quickly without needing a technical crew on standby.
+eesel AI is built to be self-serve by contrast.
+You connect your helpdesk and other knowledge sources in a few clicks and have a working AI agent up in minutes, not weeks.

 Understanding Agentforce product recommendation pricing